dbpedia-spotlight/gsoc-searcher/data/misc/README.md

 project, whose code may be downloaded from
 [the Google Code project](https://code.google.com/p/rdfohloh/).

-The current links were manually created, though it should be possible to automatically generate links using Ohloh's API, perhaps by querying for the project homepage.
+The current links were manually created.
+Ohloh provides an API, but it is limited, and only allows searching for projects based on name, description, and tags, so query by homepage is not possible.

 ### dbpedia-debian.nt